quantum-exeter/SpiDy.jl/docs/src/units.md

     is correct for SpiDy.jl versions 1.2.0 and later.

-    Older version of SpiDy.jl used a different convention, which unfortunately ment that a change of spin length ``S_0`` implied a change in temperature and time-scale, therefore requiring redefinig the temperature, the paramerts of the Loretnzian, evolution time, etc.
+    Older version of SpiDy.jl used a different convention, which unfortunately meant that a change of spin length ``S_0`` implied a change in temperature and time-scale, therefore requiring redefining the temperature, the paramerts of the Loretnzian, evolution time, etc.

     The **change in units** convetion means that versions of SpiDy.jl before and